-Examples can include references, unexpected changes from the previous year, required disclosures, adjusted figures, accounting policy, etc. Footnotes may also contain notable future activities that are expected to have a significant impact on the company’s future.
+Examples can include unexpected changes from the previous year, required disclosures, adjusted figures, accounting policy, etc. Footnotes may also contain notable future activities that are expected to have a significant impact on the company’s future.

-Below is a list of some of the common footnotes found on a company’s financial statements.
+Below is a list of some of the common footnotes found in a company’s financial statements.
 The list below is by no means comprehensive and just an example to showcase a few of the footnotes you might expect to see.
 Depending on the company and industry, the financial statements can include some very niche explanatory footnotes.

-Accounting policies – The general accounting policies/principles that the company is following
+Accounting policies – The general accounting policies/principles that the company is following.

 Depreciation of assets – The depreciation section will explain the company’s method to depreciate its assets over time.
 The method will depend on the type of asset and industry it works in.